tobil4sk/php-src/README.md

 ./configure --enable-debug
 # For production
 ./configure

+# options used for pure-cap CHERI:
+./configure --enable-debug --without-iconv --with-external-pcre --disable-fiber-asm
 ```

 Build PHP.
 To speed up the build, specify the maximum number of jobs using the